underlines/awesome-ml/llm-tools.md

 - [FreeAskInternet](https://github.com/nashsu/FreeAskInternet) Perplexity inspired, private and local search aggregator using LLMs
 - [dify](https://github.com/langgenius/dify) open-source LLM RAG development with visual graph based workflow editor, observability and model management
 - [morphic](https://github.com/miurla/morphic) slick RAG / Perplexity inspired stack built on next.js and tailwind
+- [jina-reader](https://github.com/jina-ai/reader) web app that scrapes and parses websites then converts the content to an LLM-friendly input to use in RAG and Tool/Agent workflows
+- [supermemory](https://github.com/Dhravya/supermemory) econd brain with memory for your browser bookmarks and tweets
+- [storm](https://github.com/stanford-oval/storm) Stanford created LLM-powered knowledge curation system that researches a topic and generates a full-length reports with citations from the web

 ## Browser Extensions